What is a diversion dam?

 To guarantee the dam's long-term operation and to optimize water use, proper design and maintenance are required.

-What is the function of the neutral axis of a beam?
+What is the definition of a cantilever beam?